 Awkward silence occurs:

-When you and your friend reached at the end of the subject and you both need to figure out what to say next.
+• When you and your friend reach the end of the subject, you need to figure out what to say next.

-If someone makes a thought-provoking point, then everyone might pause and reflect for a moment.
+• If someone makes a thought-provoking point, everyone might pause and reflect momentarily.

 Handling silence with ease